How our research explores the food-mood relationship

 The Food and Mood Centre brings together leading experts from across various fields, including microbiology, public health and psychiatry.

-Professor Felice Jacka OAM is the co-director of the Food & Mood Centre, president of the International Society for Nutritional Pyschiatry Research and a pioneer in the field of nutritional psychiatry.
+Professor Felice Jacka OAM is the Director of the Food and Mood Centre, Founder and Immediate Past President of the International Society for Nutritional Psychiatry Research, and a pioneer in the field of Nutritional Psychiatry.
 Awarded an OAM in 2021, her work has shaped and continues to influence global mental health policies.

 Featured projects